Sainsbury's: Nectar loyalty card

 Sainsbury's was a founding member of the UK's largest retail loyalty scheme, called 'Nectar', in 2002.
 The scheme allows customers to earn points on almost everything bought from Sainsbury's as well as from other participating retailers in return for a large range of rewards.
 For every pound spent the customer earns 1 point – a reward equivalent to 0.5% of supermarket purchases.
-Since 2015 Sainsbury's no longer offers 1 bonus point for every carrier bag the customers reuses.
+Since 2015 Sainsbury's no longer offers 1 bonus point for every carrier bag the customer reuses.

 From April 2015, Sainsbury's halved the number of points that customers earned for every pound, to one point per pound.
 Sainsbury's previously operated Sainsbury's Reward Scheme between 1995 and 2002 where customers used 'Reward Cards' or 'Storecards' to earn and spend points in a similar way, but limited to Sainsbury's businesses.

 On 1 February 2018, Sainsbury's announced that it had acquired all assets, staff, systems and licences required for the full and independent operation of the Nectar loyalty programme in the UK through the acquisition of the shares of Aimia Inc's UK business for £60 million.

 Sainsbury's Active Kids

 A Sainsbury's Active Kids banner outside a school.
 Tokens are collected at supermarkets and are redeemed for sports equipment.

 Until 2017, Sainsbury's ran an annual voucher scheme for local organisations to redeem against equipment for sports and other activities.
-Customers earned vouchers from their shopping which they donated to an organisation of their choice, who then redeemed the vouchers with Sainsbury's, crediting their account with points to spend on items from a catalogue.
+Customers earned vouchers from their shopping which they donated to an organisation of their choice, which then redeemed the vouchers with Sainsbury's, crediting their account with points to spend on items from a catalogue.